vitoplantamura/OnnxStream/README.md

 - Static quantization (W8A8 unsigned, asymmetric, percentile)
 - Easy calibration of a quantized model
 - FP16 support (with or without FP16 arithmetic)
-- 35 ONNX operators implemented (the most common)
+- 39 ONNX operators implemented (the most common)
 - Operations executed sequentially but ~~all~~ most operators are multithreaded
 - Single implementation file + header file
 - XNNPACK calls wrapped in the `XnnPack` class (for future replacement)
-- Initial GPU support (cuBLAS)
+- Initial GPU support with cuBLAS (only FP16 and FP32 and only for the [LLM app](https://github.com/vitoplantamura/OnnxStream/blob/master/assets/LLM.md))

 OnnxStream depends on [XNNPACK](https://github.com/google/XNNPACK) for some (accelerated) primitives: MatMul, Convolution, element-wise Add/Sub/Mul/Div, Sigmoid and Softmax.